Need a holiday writing prompt to keep your students’ interested in content material during the holidays?

 Need more holiday ideas?

-Check out this post for ideas for more ideas that will keep your students writing all month long!
+Check out what to teach in December for ideas for more ideas that will keep your students writing all month long!

 Here’s to wonderful writing this holiday season!